dani763f/FLOSS-UX/docs/Study Findings/conceps_pm/roles.md

 ---

 # Roles and skill sets in FLOSS projects
+Who are the people engaging in FLOSS?
+What are their background?
+Does the fact that mostly developers engage in FLOSS impact design decisions?
+The findings from the study indicate that while developers have a relatively advanced understanding of design principles, in many cases without realizing it, there is still room for improvement.
+{: .fs-6 .fw-300 }
+---

 From the interviews with the two projects it was immediately clear that all of the contributors were developers or at very least technically inclined.
 Their core competencies vary, however all either work with code related jobs, education or are self taught individuals with interest in the technologies involved with creating software.
 One such example is a participant who specializes